 As a small business, you can also take out Trade Credit Insurance which allows a business to insure themselves against bad debts.

-As a business owner, you should consider some sort of provision (put money aside) for bad debts.
-This is essentially self-insurance.
-From an accounting perspective, unpaid bad debt can be an allowable deduction as long as it was included as assessable income in the present or even a previous income year, and that it is written off as “uncollectable” in the same year that a deduction is claimed.
+As a business owner, you should consider some sort of provision (put money aside) for bad debts, and this is essentially self-insurance.
+From an accounting perspective, unpaid bad debt can be an allowable deduction as long as it was included as assessable income in the present or even a previous income year and that it is written off as “uncollectable” in the same year that a deduction is claimed.

 Let your customer know you plan to take legal action or use a debt collector.
-This may have the effect without the cost.
+This may have an effect without the cost.

 SUMMARY – fast action to recover debts